-- Paper-and-pencil tests are used, with assessments lasting a total of two hours for each student.
-In a range of countries and economies, an additional 40 minutes are devoted to the assessment of reading and understanding electronic texts. - Test items are a mixture of multiple-choice items and questions requiring students to construct their own responses.
-The items are organised in groups based on a passage setting out a real-life situation. - A total of about 390 minutes of test items is covered, with different students taking different combinations of test items.
+Paper-and-pencil tests are used, with assessments lasting a total of two hours for each student.

-Students answer a background questionnaire, which takes 30 minutes to complete, providing information about themselves and their homes.
+- In a range of countries and economies, an additional 40 minutes are devoted to the computer-based assessment of mathematics and reading. - Test items are a mixture of multiple-choice items and questions requiring students to construct their own responses.
+The items are organised in groups based on a passage setting out a real-life situation. - A total of about 390 minutes of test items is covered, with different students taking different combinations of test items. - Students answer a background questionnaire, which takes 30 minutes to complete, providing information about themselves and their homes.
 School principals are given a 20-minute questionnaire about their schools.
-In some countries and economies, optional short questionnaires are administered to: 1) parents to provide further information on past and present reading engagement at the students' homes; and 2) students to provide information on their access to and use of computers as well as their educational history and aspirations.
+In some countries and economies, optional short questionnaires are administered to: i) parents to provide further information on past and present reading engagement at the students' homes; and ii) students to provide information on their access to and use of computers as well as their educational history and aspirations.